-How to cut heat transfer vinyl (HTV) with your Silhouette Cameo
+How to cut heat transfer vinyl (HTV) with Silhouette/Cricut

 Cutting HTV is a breeze.

 I’ll be using Siser EasyWeed vinyl.
 If you’re using a different type of HTV, make sure to read the manufacturer’s instructions for the cutter settings.
-If you have another Silhouette machine (like the Silhouette Portrait 2 or the Silhouette Curio) the instructions are basically the same.
+If you have another cutting machine the instructions are basically the same.